Banata

 Security Best Practices

-1. Always enable email verification — Without it, anyone can sign up with someone else's email.
+1. Enable email verification — prevents sign-up with someone else's email address.

-2. Use HTTPS in production — Session cookies are Secure-flagged and won't work over HTTP.
+2. Use HTTPS in production — session cookies are Secure-flagged.

-4. Rate limiting is built-in — Don't disable it.
-The defaults (30 sign-in/min, 10 sign-up/min) prevent brute force attacks.
+4. Don't disable rate limiting — the defaults prevent brute force attacks.